About the OHL Arena Guide

 A word on what counts as a game, and as an arena: I have attempted to chronicle and vist every arena ever used by the CHL in a regular-season or playoff game.
 I never saw the Junior Red Wings play at Joe Louis Arena, but I saw the "OHL at the Joe" regular season game there between Windsor and Saginaw in 2016, and so that counts even as a one-off.
 But there are many, many other places where teams have played preseason games, and given that those games are meaningless and information would be impossible to come across, I haven't even tried to visit or chronicle all those places.
 For what it's worth, the only additional rink I'd add to my total if preseason were included is the Woodstock District Community Centre.

 There have also been several outdoor games played in the CHL over the years, and I have not chronicled those stadiums either, because stadiums are not arenas.
+For what it's worth I have never been to an outdoor game, because if we were meant to sit outside in the winter they wouldn't have made it so cold out.

 Here's the rest of my sports venue list: